What Is HER2-Positive Breast Cancer?

 How is HER2-positive breast cancer diagnosed?

-The HER2 status of the breast cancer cells is determined through a biopsy.
-Pathologists use a variety of different tests to determine how many HER2 gene or receptors are in a patient’s cancer cells.
+If you notice a lump in your breast or if an area of concern appears on a mammogram, your doctor might refer you to get a biopsy.
+The HER2 status of breast cancer cells is determined through a biopsy.
+Pathologists use a variety of different tests to determine how many HER2 receptors are present on a patient’s cancer cells.

 How is HER2-positive breast cancer treated?